boscoh/sassin/readme.md

-# Indented-SASS
+# inSASS

-_This is a fork of [`RapydCSS`](https://bitbucket.org/pyjeon/rapydcss), with a modified API to work with projects like HAMLPY._

-Indented-SASS is a beautiful space-indented format designed to express CSS stylesheets.
-It is, in spirit and syntax, similar to  Stylus.
-The difference is that indented-SASS can be compiled to CSS entirely within the Python ecosystem.
+`inSASS` compiles the indented-SASS-syntax format, a beautiful space-indented format used to express CSS stylesheets.
+This format is similar to the Javascript-based [Stylus](http://learnboost.github.io/stylus/) format, but `inSASS` works entirely in the Python ecosystem.

-## What is indented-SASS?

-Okay this gets confusing: there is a Ruby program called SASS which used to compile an indented syntax for stylesheets into CSS.
-Let's call this the indented-SASS format.

-Indented-SASS used to be known as the SASS format, but SASS, the program, found that it was losing market share to LESS, and thus, introduced the SCSS format, which has a curly braced syntax to appear more like LESS.
-This lead to the situation where SASS preferably compiles SCSS, and can also compile deprecated SASS, but would rather not do so.

-However, indented-SASS is a lovely format that fits well with other space-indented formats, such as YAML, HAML, and of course, Python.
-But it gets rather complicated if you want to use indented-SASS in Python.
-The good news is that there are a few Python SCSS libraries (PySCSS, libsass, SASS).
-The bad news is that none of these modules can actually compile the indented-SASS format, even though confusingly some of these libraries are called SASS.

-Happily, I found RapydCSS a handy indented-SASS compiler in Python.
-However, as the RapydCSS API is locked into the RapydScript project, I've forked it to provide an API to work easier with other Python projects.
+_This is a fork of [RapydCSS](https://bitbucket.org/pyjeon/rapydcss)._

 ## Installation

     pip install indentedsass

-This installs the python module `indentedsass` in the standard default lbiraries.
+This has one dependency `PySCSS` which should be automatically installed by pip.
 As well an executable script is installed:

     sass2css sass [css]

+## What is inSASS?

+Okay this gets confusing: there is a Ruby program called [SASS](http://sass-lang.com/) which used to compile an indented syntax for stylesheets into CSS, known as the original SASS format.
+However, SASS (the program) found that it was losing market share to LESS, and thus, introduced the SCSS format, which has a curly braced syntax to appear more like LESS.
+So SASS (the program) decided to deprecate SASS (the syntax) and focus on SCSS (the format).
+That's why, given this confusion, we use `inSASS` to describe the original indented-syntax format of SASS.

+However, `inSASS` is a lovely format that fits well with other space-indented formats, such as YAML, HAML, and of course, Python.
+The good news is that there are a few Python SCSS libraries (PySCSS, libsass, SASS).
+The bad news is that none of these modules can actually compile the `inSASS` format, even though confusingly some of these libraries also use SASS in their name.

+Happily, I found RapydCSS, a handy little `inSASS` compiler in Python.
+Because RapydCSS has a rather idiosyncratic API, I forked it to make some changes that help `inSASS` work better with other Python projects, such as HAMLPY.

-## Indented-SASS syntax
+## inSASS syntax in flat mode

+`inSASS` tries to follow the [original indented syntax](http://sass-lang.com/docs/yardoc/file.INDENTED_SYNTAX.html) of SASS.

-The compilation provided by indented-SASS is quite straightforward.
-It wraps indented spaces with curly braces, and adds semicolons at the end fields.
-What's great is that this is sufficient to turn indented-SASS into valid SCSS, and thus this module future-proofs indented-SASS from deprecation in the SASS/SCSS world.
+The compilation provided by `inSASS` is straightforward: it wraps indented spaces with curly braces; and adds semicolons at the end of fields.
+This is sufficient to turn `inSASS` into valid SCSS, and thus future-proofs `inSASS` from deprecation in the SASS/SCSS world.

-### Flat mode to CSS

-If your indented-SASS file does not use any of the bells and whistles below (variables, mixins, nesting, etc.), then the plain `indented-SASS` compilation will give you valid CSS, without needing the SCSS module.
+If your `inSASS` file does not use any of the bells and whistles below (variables, mixins, nesting, etc.), then this simple compilation step will give you valid CSS.

     import indentedsass